Inbibo/adonisfx_docs/docs/maya/simple_setup.md

  - AdonisFX Muscle Patches file.
  - Edge Evaluator Node.

 Refer to this [section](simshape#muscle-activations) to see how to use Muscle Patches files.
-However, in this example, we take advantage of the AdnEdgeEvaluator Node.
+However, in this example, it is taken advantage of the AdnEdgeEvaluator Node.
 To create this node, select the rest mesh, then the deformation mesh, and then go to AdonisFX Menu > Nodes > *Edge Evaluator*.
 Then, once created, connect it to the AdnSimshape deformer via AdonisFX Menu > Simshape (on the *Edit* group) > *Connect Activations Plug*.

 <figure>
   <img src="images/setup_simshape_6.png">